Myths about bedwetting? There are several, and they aren't helpful.

 Myth: Wetting the bed is sign of psychological maladjustment or antisocial tendencies

 Reality: It’s true that bedwetting is sometimes associated with stress.
-But does bedwetting indicate that a child is psychologically disturbed?
+But does a child's failure to awaken before urinating indicate that he is psychologically disturbed?
 No.

-This false claim might originate with Freud, who thought urination was erotic and that bed wetting as a frustrated sexual act.
+This false claim might originate with Freud, who thought urination was erotic and that wetting the bed was a frustrated sexual act.

 Later, in the 1960s, psychiatrist J. M. Macdonald proposed that bedwetting, along with animal cruelty and arson, was a sign that a child was “at risk” for becoming a violent sociopath (MacDonald 1963).